|

 How to Reupholster a Dining Chair – Seat & Back

-This guest upholstery tutorial is all about how to reupholster a dining chair with fabric on the seat and back.
-It was submitted by one of our regular contributors, Charlie Miller.
+This tutorial is all about how to reupholster dining chairs with fabric on the seat and back.

 I inherited a number of antique furniture pieces from my Grandparents.